 Bipolar Medication Guide: Visit Helpguide.org for information about medication used to treat bipolar disorder.
 It gives tips for achieving the maximum benefit from medication and how to find the correct medicine to treat the problem.

-A Guide to Psychotropic Medications for Youth in Foster Care (PDF): This document by ChildWelfare.gov concentrates on youth in the foster care system and includes information on recognizing when someone needs help.
+A Guide on Psychotropic Medications for Youth in Foster Care: This document by ChildWelfare.gov concentrates on youth in the foster care system and includes information on recognizing when someone needs help.

 Mental Health Medications: Medications are an important part of treating a number of mental issues.